Following are answers to frequently asked questions. New questions and answers will be added periodically.

 Currently, faculty propose curriculum changes that go through a review and approval process as articulated in department or school Operating Papers.
 This process will not change, except that curriculum proposals will come through a school curriculum committee rather than a departmental committee.
 Faculty, via the operating papers, will define how the curriculum committees are constituted and how they operate.
+The administration has indicated that it is committed to supporting development of curriculum committee structures that allow for disciplinary oversight of curricula.
 College-level curriculum committees and constituency group review of curriculum proposals will continue as is currently the case.

 Will majors be eliminated?